Healthy Homes Assessment Bay View

 What We Do

-As building inspectors, we are experts in all aspects of expert home inspections.
-We are here to ensure you make the best choice when it comes to buying your next home.
+As building inspectors, we are experts in all aspects that come with expert house inspections.
+We’re there to make sure you make the right decision when buying your next home.

-We are serious about your investment We will conduct detailed examinations to ensure that you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the fun aspects of buying or owning your own house.
+We take your investment seriously We conduct detailed examinations to ensure that you don’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the fun aspects of purchasing or owning the house.

-We specialise in a range of solutions to ensure that you are completely informed of the condition of any property you may be considering buying or selling in addition to other services.
+We specialise in a variety of services to make sure you are fully updated on the condition of any property you might be contemplating buying or selling and also other solutions.

-We not only cooperate with you, we also work with big clients like the local authorities, banks and insurance firms.
-They seem to appreciate this peace of mind provided, thanks to the information included in our reports on building inspections.
+We not only work with you but we also collaborate with a number of important clients such as the local authorities, banks and insurance companies.
+Evidently they appreciate this reassurance provided, due to the details that we offer in our reports of building inspections.

-With our systematic approach to your property inspection and the latest software technology including digital photos imbedded into your report, you can actually see any issues that may be found.
-Through our comprehensive reporting it is no wonder that we receive so many clients who recommend our services to their family and acquaintances.
+With our systemised method of conducting your house inspection and the most up-to-date software technology including digital photos imbedded into your Report, you can actually see any problems that might be identified.
+Because of our detailed report, it is easy to understand why we receive so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports